Chris Kraus (basketball): Playing career

 Kraus played for his father at Markham District High School before enrolling at Stonehill, where he was part of the Skyhawks' 2006 NCAA Division II Final Four team.
-After graduation, Kraus would play one season of professional basketball in England for London United.
+After graduation, Kraus would play professional basketball in England for London United.

 Coaching career

-Beginning his coaching career in Canada, Kraus joined the coaching staff at Brandon University in Manitoba for two seasons before moving on to Acadia University for a single season.
+Beginning his coaching career in Canada, Kraus joined the coaching staff at Acadia University in Nova Scotia for one season as an assistant to Les Berry.
+The team won the AUS Championship and advanced to the CIS Final 8, losing to Carlton University head coach and future NCAA head coach Dave Smart.
+Kraus then moved on to Brandon University in Manitoba for two seasons as an assistant.
 He'd return to his alma mater and join the coaching staff of his former coach David McLaughlin in 2010.
 In 2013, when McLaughlin joined the coaching staff at Northeastern, Kraus was elevated to head coach of the Skyhawks.

 In nine seasons at the helm at the Division II level, Kraus guided Stonehill to three NCAA tournament bids, including an Elite Eight appearance in 2016.
 Kraus will guide the Skyhawks into NCAA Division I as the school becomes a member of the Northeast Conference for the 2022–23 season.